I’m writing this 4 months or so after we officially went into the lockdown in the UK – and we are now easing out of it.

 In times of stress, it’s natural to get caught up in concerns about the future or worries about the past.
 But taking time to pause and be a little more in the present, even if it’s just for a few minutes, is a really important way to take the stress down a notch or two.
 And this is exactly what meditation can do!

-I’d love to hear other creative ways you’ve found to manage your mental health or turn down stress during lockdown.
+I’d love to hear other creative ways you’ve found to manage your mental health or turn down stress during lockdown (and beyond!).

 Health Note: please always take care of yourself when you’re meditating, especially at the moment as many of us are doing this remotely rather than with the in-person guidance of a teacher.
 There are certain mental health and health conditions in which people can have an adverse reaction to meditation (including some forms of depression, bipolar disorder, schizophrenia, dissociative identity disorder and epilepsy).
 Always check with your supporting clinical team before taking part in meditation programmes and stop if a meditation feels unsafe.